If you have concerns about a child call: 905.333.4441

 About Kinship and Alternate Care

-September 18 to 22, 2023 is Kinship and Alternate Care Awareness Week.
+September 16-20, 2024 is Kinship and Alternate Care Awareness Week.
 During this week, child welfare agencies celebrate the family and community members who support children and youth when they need it most.

 Family engagement, kinship networks, and lifelong connections for children and youth support their safety, well-being, and permanency.
 The involvement of kin early and throughout child welfare planning prevents placement disruptions and increases positive outcomes for children, youth, and families.